 Vitrification of oocyte and embryo:

-The latest technology of cryopreservation y means of vitrification has enabled embryologists to freeze oocyte, embryos at various developmental stages, and sperms obtained from testicular biopsies or epididymis (in case of azoospermia) with enhanced post thaw survival rates and better outcome.
+This revolutionary technology of vitrification has enabled embryologists to cryopreserve oocyte, embryos at various developmental stages, and sperms obtained from testicular biopsies or epididymis (in case of azoospermia) with excellent post thaw survival rates and improved pregnancy outcome.

 We have the facility of oocyte cryopreservation for women who requires IVF with egg donation and for those who want to cryopreserve their oocytes to raise her family later on.